 Even with the use of various sophisticated methods – including DEXA, MRI and ultrasound scans – to measure changes in muscle size, the researchers could find no significant differences between the milk and whey groups.

-Another trial, this time by a team of US researchers, compared the effects of three different protein shakes – a whey protein concentrate, a whey protein concentrate high in lactoferrin, and hydrolyzed whey [2].
+Another trial, this time by a team of US researchers, compared the effects of three different products – a whey concentrate, a whey concentrate high in lactoferrin, and hydrolyzed whey [2].
 There was also a control group that didn’t take any protein

 All four groups followed the same training program, which involved lifting weights four times a week using an upper/lower split.
-Participants consumed 30 grams of whey protein twice a day.
+Participants consumed 2 protein drinks a day, with each drink supplying 30 grams of whey protein.

-On training days, the protein shakes were taken immediately before and after training.
-On non-training days, they were consumed between meals.
+On training days, the protein was consumed immediately before and after training.
+On rest days, it was consumed between meals.

-On top of a diet already providing adequate amounts of protein, whey protein was no better than a placebo for increasing muscle mass in trained young men.
+On top of a diet already providing an adequate protein intake, whey protein was no better than a placebo for increasing muscle mass in trained young men.

-One of the arguments in favor of protein shakes, particularly those containing whey, is that the protein gets into your system a lot more quickly than it does with food.
+One of the arguments in favor of protein supplementation, particularly whey, is that the protein gets into your system a lot more quickly than it does with food.

-As a result, you’re better off taking a protein shake rather than eating a meal after training, The protein is available to your muscles a lot more quickly, which helps to speed up the process of repair and recovery.
+The theory is that you’re better off taking a supplement rather than eating a meal after training.
+The protein is available to your muscles a lot more quickly, which helps to speed up the process of repair and recovery.

 Is there any truth to this claim?